katzur/story-sparks/TESTING.md

 ````
 element.

-Based on the code for Product Details - no issues where seen in line 35.
+Based on the code for Product Details - no issues were seen in line 35.
 Please compare the validation with the actual code:

 <details><summary>Error displayed for the Product Details page within the Validator</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/html-error1.png">